GeoscienceAustralia/ptha/misc/nearshore_testing_2020/README.md

 This folder contains code and links to data required for a study comparing models and observations of nearshore tsunamis in Australia.
 The working title of the paper is *Davies, G. et al. (2020) Global dissipation models for simulating tsunamis at far-field coasts up to 60 hours post-earthquake: Multi-site tests in Australia.*

-From this repository you can access code, and there are instructions to download datasets (model input / model output / test data).
+From this repository you can access code, and there are instructions to download datasets (model input / model output / test data), so in principle you could re-run the study.
+However our job-submission and module-loading scripts are specific to the computer we were using, and some of our R scripts included hard-coded links to our SWALS install (in particular the `plot.R` script) - these kinds of things would have to be updated.

 Note we rely on a separate install of the [SWALS source code](https://github.com/GeoscienceAustralia/ptha/tree/master/propagation/SWALS), and the [rptha](https://github.com/GeoscienceAustralia/ptha/tree/master/R) R package.
-Those links are inside this repository and can be followed for install instructions.
+Those links are also in the [ptha repository](https://github.com/GeoscienceAustralia/ptha) are have their own install instructions.